-When someone steals from another person and causes them harm, it is possible to face assault charges in addition to robbery charges.
-If you display a weapon in the process, it elevates to aggravated robbery.
+When someone steals from another person and causes them harm, they can face assault and robbery charges.
+In addition, if you display a weapon in the process, it elevates to aggravated robbery.

 Unfortunately, family violence is a common form of assault in Texas.
 Any Houston assault lawyer can explain the difference.
 When the offender and victim share a family or a household, assault becomes domestic violence.